johnpapa/vscode-peacock/README.md

 1. Click **Install**
 1. Click **Reload**, if required

-## Setup

-You must specify at least one option in "affectedSettings" (see `peacock.affectedSettings` in the Properties section) for peacock commands to be effective.

 ## Features

 Commands can be found in the command palette.
 Look for commands beginning with `Peacock:`